Kelechi-Okorie/binary_trees/README.md

 File 15-binary_tree_is_full.c - checks if a binary tree is full
 File 16-binary_tree_is_perfect.c - checks if a binary tree is perfect File 17-binary_tree_sibling.c - finds the sibling of a node
+File 18-binary_tree_uncle.c - finds the uncle of a given node